Athletics: Semenya says 'no threat' to women's sport

 “Ms Semenya does not wish to undergo medical intervention to change who she is and how she was born.
 She wants to compete naturally.”

+“If you are going to have a protected category as we do for female sport then you need to find a way for DSD athletes to compete in a way that is fair for all female athletes,” the world governing body said in an emailed statement to Reuters.

+“The IAAF has endeavored to do this with its Female Classification eligibility regulations and Lord Coe’s comments in the Australian Daily Telegraph are entirely consistent with both his and the IAAF’s comments on this issue since the regulations were introduced.”

-Reporting by Nick Said; Editing by Peter Rutherford
+Editing by Peter Rutherford/Sudipto Ganguly